TheSquid15/Burger-Shower/README.md

 ﻿# Burger-Shower

-This is repository for the burgershower website.
-It's easy to change the images and the code to create your own custom burgershower website.
+This is the repository for the burgershower website.
+It's easy to change the images and some of the code to create your own custom burgershower website.

 Created by Viðar Vignisson